highcharts/highcharts-editor/README.md

 Both plug-ins add entries into the `Insert` menu in TinyMCE.
 Note that the interactive version will insert an SVG chart which will be overridden when viewing the page you're editing.
 This is to provide a fallback in cases where JavaScript isn't available (e.g. NoScript etc.).

-You should also use the `noneditable` plug-in to avoid accidentally deleting parts of the chart.
+You should also use the `noneditable` plug-in to avoid accidentally deleting parts of the chart, and to make it easy to delete charts when required.

 ## API Quick Reference